-How to make death a love project to mark the end of life is quite a question at the moment.
+How to make death a love project is quite a question at the moment.
 Mourners can’t be physically close up.
 In hospitals there are tough restrictions on visitor admission.
 It’s really difficult, and yet I’d like to highlight in this post that thinking and talking about how to make death the best love project possible, will make a difference.

 There’s great sadness when saying goodbye to someone you love at any time.
 Now conditions have changed suddenly and people report the loss of ritual grieving, alongside the losses and grief of the death.
-Stories speak of loss of contact, loss of comfort, loss of community, loss of warmth.
-It’s clear from reading accounts of ICUs and funerals that many are struggling.
+There’s loss of contact, loss of comfort, loss of community and loss of warmth.
+How to make the best of this reality?

-In ‘Death, a love project‘ a key message is that it’s somewhat easier to bear loss when family and friends know what the person wanted.
-This entails thinking and doing some work ahead.
-Doing this is especially valuable now, in relation to future health care and to the kind of send off that would be suitable.
+In my guide, ‘Death, a love project‘ a key message is that it’s somewhat easier to bear loss when the person who is dying has spelled out to family and friends what they would like to happen.
+To do this entails thinking ahead and putting your wishes on paper.
+Doing this is especially valuable now, in relation to future health care and to the kind of send off that would be suit you.

-It’s always important to have clarified what future treatment would be your preference, and to have a clear understanding between you and your medical treatment decision-maker.
-Now it’s even more important.
+Now it’s more important than ever to clarify what future treatment would be your preference, and to have a clear understanding between you and your medical treatment decision-maker.
 We’re in a time of uncertainty.
 There are different circumstances than before if you have to be in hospital, especially with a critical condition.
-You may have seen this New York Times article which highlighted that ‘we should not be discussing our loved one’s wishes for the first time when they are in an ICU bed, voiceless and pinned in place by machines and tubes.’
+You may have seen this New York Times article which states bluntly: ‘we should not be discussing our loved one’s wishes for the first time when they are in an ICU bed, voiceless and pinned in place by machines and tubes.’

-In ‘Death, a love project’ I write about the value of:
+In ‘Death, a love project’ I suggest that:

-- Holding multiple or successive events to say goodbye when you’ve lost someone you love.
+- There’s great value in holding multiple or successive events to say goodbye when you’ve lost someone you love.
 Yes there are many restrictions on funerals now, in this time of distress and difficulty.
-You can make the Zoom or Crowdcast funeral the first of a number of events in which you celebrate the person.
-Online platforms can create a special intimacy.
-For funeral get-togethers, perhaps what helps most is when people let go of expectations of how it should be, or how it might have been.
+You can make the Zoom or other streamed funeral the first of a number of events in which you celebrate the person.
+Online platforms can actually create a special intimacy.
 Down the track you can hold an event that does bring people together physically.

 How to create a love project is about what you want in life and how you want to live.
 In restricted times it’s a great challenge for families and friends to be separated from someone they love very much when they are ill and dying.
 Nonetheless thinking about future health care and how to say goodbye in these times may ease the pain to some extent in a time of suffering.